 - Once the froth rises up and accumulates on the top, then add chopped coriander leaves (if using).
 Turn off the heat.

-- Bengali masoor dal is ready, serve it with steamed rice and a slice of lemon with any Bengali side dish (Aloo bhaja, begun bhaja, maach bhaja or tarkari).
+- Bengali masoor dal is ready, serve it with steamed rice and a slice of lemon with any Bengali side dish (Aloo bhaja, begun bhaja, maach bhaja or any Bengali sabji).

-- If you are a beginner then boil the dal in a saucepan, in my opinion, that would be good for you.
+- If you are a beginner then boil the dal in a saucepan, in my opinion, it would be easy for you to check the dal every time until perfectly boiled.
+Even you can add water in between if water gets reduced.

 - Sauteeing tomato onion with salt and turmeric powder will help you to get the veggies quickly get soft and also prevent you from having a raw smell of turmeric powder after cooking the dal.